LASIK surgeons imply that it's cheaper in the long run to have LASIK than to continue to wear glasses or contacts.

 |Total 5-year cost of bad LASIK:||$24,000*|

-*(Estimate does not include cost of punctal plugs, punctal cautery, and Restasis – a prescription drug for dry eyes).
+*(Estimate does not include cost of punctal plugs, punctal cautery, prescription drugs, or in-office procedures).

 If you think glasses and contacts are expensive, ask yourself if you can afford the expense of a bad LASIK outcome.